-Observation about Recent Changes in the Age Distribution of Ohio's Population:
+Observation about Recent Changes in the Age Distribution of Montana's Population:

-From 2000-2006, the changes in the age distribution of Ohio's population reflect national trends.
-That is, in Ohio, there was a decrease in the percentage of the population under the age of 45 and an increase in the groups which were 45-64 and 75 years and older.
-In comparison to national statistics, Ohio was ahead of the curve with regard to the increase in the percentage of people age 45-64 and 75 and older.
+From 2000-2006, the changes in the age distribution of Montana's population roughly reflect national trends.
+That is, in Montana, there was a decrease in the percentage of the population under the age of 45 and an increase in the age group 45 and older.
+In comparison to national statistics, Montana faced a more significant decline in the age group under 25 and the group 35-44.
+In addition, Montana was ahead of the curve with regard to the increase in the percentage of people age 75 and older.